CFAS Home Page

 THE SISTER PROJECT

-In the fall of 2004, Robert Price of the Australian Society suggested to Sam Bissette of the American Society that the two organizations form a “Sister Society” relationship.
+In the fall of 2004, Robert Price of the Australian Society suggested to Sam Bissette of the American Society that the two organizations form a "Sister Society" relationship.
 These two amateur astronomical societies are very similar in size, programs, and activities with the unusual situation that each is located in the two different hemispheres of the Northern Hemisphere and the Southern Hemisphere.
-It is believed that an ongoing series of interaction between the two clubs would be interesting and informative to their respective memberships.
+It is believed that an ongoing series of interaction between the two groups would be interesting and informative to their respective memberships.
 A presentation to the memberships of both groups received a strong measure of support and the planning began.

 Sam Bissette and Bob Price, who will represent the AWAS, had a ten year friendship which began in 1995 when they collaborated on a research study of the Southern Hemisphere involving the astromicroscopy method of astronomical observing originated by Bissette.
 Sam passed away in November of 2005, leaving this as one of his many contributions to our Society.